etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 Add bills of materials to be produced in a specified production plan.

-In this section the product is selected and the number that is executed.
+In this section, the product is selected and the number that is executed.
 Also, the storage bin in which the result of the Production will be stored must be selected.

 As indicated in the introduction, the product that is selected needs to be set up correctly first: